Alexander Sirota

-Alexander Yukhymovych Sirota (Олександр Юхимович Сирота, Александр Ефимович Сирота; born June 7, 1976) is a Ukrainian photographer, journalist, filmmaker.
+Alexander Yukhymovych Sirota (Олександр Юхимович Сирота, Александр Ефимович Сирота; born June 7, 1976) is a Ukrainian photographer, journalist, and filmmaker.
 He writes in Russian and Ukrainian.
 As a former resident of Pripyat, he is an eyewitness and a victim of the 1986 Chernobyl disaster.
 He has devoted many articles, photographs, and video reports to the city of Pripyat and to the Chernobyl catastrophe.

 He is the editor-in-chief of the internet project "pripyat.com" and the president of the International Public Organization "Center Pripyat.com".

 In May 2008, he became the winner of the ІХ-th international competition "Golden George" of films, TV-programs, and internet projects about protective law and law enforcement.
 In that competition, Alexander won "The Big Tape of George" award for his website devoted to Chernobyl.

-He is a member of the Union of Journalists of Ukraine since 2008 and a member if International Federation of Journalists.
+He is a member of the Union of Journalists of Ukraine since 2008 and a member of International Federation of Journalists.

 Biography

 Alexander Sirota was born on June 7, 1976, in Kiselevka of the Kherson area, Ukraine.
 From 1983, Alexander and his mother, Lyubov Sirota, lived in the new city of Pripyat, the satellite of the Chernobyl Nuclear Power Plant — only 1.5 kilometers away from the plant.
-There, Alexander studied in the school No. 1 until April 26, 1986, when the Chernobyl Catastrophe happened.
+There, Alexander studied in the school No. 1 until April 26, 1986, when the Chernobyl disaster occurred.

 On April 27, all inhabitants of Pripyat were evacuated due to a disaster at the Chernobyl Nuclear Power Plant.
 Everyone was forced to leave the city with the promises that they would be able to return soon.

 From 1987, Alexander lived in Kyiv, where he finished high school No. 267 in 1994.
-Later on, he finished the International Solomon University of Kiev with a degree in history.
+Later on, he finished the International Solomon University of Kyiv with a degree in history.

 Alexander's first experience as a journalist came from his work about the Chernobyl tragedy titled "I Want Them to Remember," which has been translated into English and published in the magazine of the Department of Humanitarian Affairs of the United Nations.

 After this publication, in April 1996, Alexander has been invited by the Greenpeace to the United States to participate in the international action GREENPEACE "Testimonies tours", where Alexander (nicknamed "Sasha") was a representative of Ukraine in mass actions and meetings with the public and the Ukrainian diaspora, which were devoted to the tenth anniversary of the Chernobyl Catastrophe.

 Nowadays, Alexander's articles and photo-reports are published in various mass-media outlets (including newspapers such as "Literary Ukraine", "PostChernobyl", and "Your Health"), and his video reports were used by many Ukrainian and Russian channels and also by the BBC.

 In December 2006, his video report about the marauding in the Chernobyl Exclusion Zone and Pripyat was broadcast by the 5th channel of Ukraine.
 As a result of his report, the Government filed criminal charges for plunder and export of materials from the radiation-polluted zone and created a governmental commission for investigation.